 When autumn arrives Kingston Lacy bursts into colour, with yellows, oranges and reds painting a breathtaking picture across the garden and parkland.
 With fruits and vegetables ready to harvest and borders in bloom there is so much to discover this season.

 A unique time of year

 The Fernery is a great place to spot some unusual looking fungi.
-The tree ferns start to close for winter in September and October and the falling leaves mean the usually sheltered paths benefit from streams of autumn sunshine.
+The tree ferns start to close for winter and the falling leaves mean the usually sheltered paths benefit from streams of autumn sunshine.

 Exploring the Japanese Garden

 The 7 acre Japanese Garden holds the jewel in the crown of Kingston Lacy's autumn colour.
 There is time to lose yourself in the deep reds, rich oranges and golden yellows of the acer glade.
 In the Japanese Garden there are over 40 varieties of acer and over 180 trees.

 Dogs can take their humans for a walk around the woodland walk to get to the Japanese Garden.
 There are more fungi to spot in the woodland and lots of falling leaves to crunch through.
 Find out more about our dog friendly routes around the garden.